 Multi-Pan Baking: Use Convection

-This is especially apparent when baking with, say, 3 trays of cookies in the same oven.
+This is especially apparent when baking with 3 trays of cookies in the same oven.
 You’ll notice that the top and bottom trays often block heat from getting to the middle tray.
-This usually results in the middle tray of cookies looking like they were baked in an oven that wasn't hot enough.
+This usually results in the middle tray of cookies looking like they were baked in an oven that wasn't quite hot enough.

 So when baking a full oven, with multiple pans, I find the convection setting to be really helpful.
 Using a convection fan helps even out the heat flow and allow every tray to bake on the same schedule.